 “Hey, sometimes I’m a little better than dirt.”
 James interrupted him. “ Just send her a martini of some kind.”

 Tinker Bell watched the conversation from down the bar.
-It was no surprise that, again, she was topic of conversation.
+It was no surprise that, again, she was the topic of conversation.
 But there was something about this one.
 He looked familiar, in a comforting sense that actually disturbed her.

 “Great, here comes another one of these creeps,” she muttered.
 “Can’t they just leave a girl alone?”

 Earth seems to be full of them.
 Staring out the window to the windy street, she wondered why she ever picked this rat hole in the first place.
-Oh, that’s right, to fine someone other than him.
+Oh, that’s right, to find someone other than him.
 Stirring what was left of her drink, she had thoughts about the most recent events that had brought her here.
 I can’t believe these humans have destroyed everything with this atom smasher, searching for different dimensions.
 What, are they stupid?
 Do they really think that all their fairytales and nightmares come from nowhere?
 Now everyone can cross back and forth, no problem.
 I bet that Wendy bitch was happy to find that out.

 Blake walked to her with another bright green martini in hand.